 Where to Live in Vancouver: Fun-Filled and Scenic Neighbourhoods

-No matter where you go, you can find culturally-diverse neighborhoods with scenic beauty and lots of things to do.
+No matter where you go, you can find culturally-diverse neighbourhoods with scenic beauty and lots of things to do.
 Here are some of those wonderful places:

 Mount Pleasant is the ideal place to live for new immigrants.
 Filled with activities and happening nightlife, you never run out of things to do.
 Shops, stores, and numerous art venues also add to the fun!

-Gastown is the birthplace of modern Vancouver and a favorite location for artists and creative folks.
-Victorian buildings, art galleries, music festivals- the neighborhood has much to offer.
+Gastown is the birthplace of modern Vancouver and a favourite location for artists and creative folks.
+Victorian buildings, art galleries, music festivals- the neighbourhood has much to offer.
 The only drawback, house prices are a bit high.

-If you want a neighborhood where you can chill, look no further than West End.
-Ideal for the LGBTQ community, it’s an easygoing neighborhood surrounded by Vancouver Harbour and the English Bay.
+If you want a neighbourhood where you can chill, look no further than West End.
+Ideal for the LGBTQ community, it’s an easygoing neighbourhood surrounded by Vancouver Harbour and the English Bay.